KellyJoseph/entwebdev1/README.md

 # entwebdev1
-A Hapi framework Node app using a Mongo DB.
+You can visit this app on Heroku at https://aqueous-falls-66270.herokuapp.com/ A Hapi framework Node app using a Mongo DB.
 Make accounts, share locations, post photos, write descriptions This is a simple web app that allows users to register an account, post a point of interest (Location).
 Users can then select that location, or any other Location that they or other users have posted, and view or